 Use Real-World Examples to Build Intuition

 One of the best ways to master unit conversions is to use real-world examples to build intuition.
-For example, you can measure the length of familiar objects in both centimeters and inches and compare the results.
+Still, for example, you can measure the length of familiar objects in both centimeters and inches and compare the results.
 This will help you develop a better sense of the relationship between the two units and improve your ability to estimate conversions.

 FAQ